-Report: Security Guards for Johnny Depp and Amber Heard Speak Out on Abuse Claims
+Security guards for Johnny Depp and Amber Heard have commented on Heard’s allegations of abuse.

 The two guards, Jerry Judge and Sean Bett, were standing in a door in the middle of an argument that Depp and Heard were having.
 They heard Heard scream, “Stop hitting me!!!”

 However, when they went into the room “within a second” of her screams, they saw Depp sitting in the kitchen and Heard sitting on the couch in the living room, TMZ reported, citing sources close to the case.
 Depp and Heard were about 20 feet away from one another, they claim.

 The guards are expected to testify next month during the couple’s restraining order trial.
 Last Friday, Heard filed a claim in a Los Angeles court, saying that Depp was physically abusive toward her throughout the entirety of their 18-month marriage.
 Days before the claim, Heard filed for divorce from Depp.